 Despite the strong improvement, we can object from Fig. 3e that the teleportation fidelity is still very close to the classical limit when sending D and R polarizations.
-Indeed, classical correlation and sorting of the polarization states of the X photons in the horizontal basis are sufficient to transfer the states H and V. Entanglement and a selective BSM are instead essential to guarantee the protocol success regardless of the input state.
-The main limitation for reliably sending D and R states is set by the limited photon indistinguishability of X photons.
+Indeed, while classical correlation and sorting the polarization states of the X photons in the horizontal basis are sufficient to transfer the states H and V, entanglement and a selective BSM are essential to guarantee the protocol success regardless of the input state.
+In this case, the main limitation is clearly set by the limited photon indistinguishability of X photons coming from different radiative cascades.